dbmi-bgm/granite/README.md

       --SpliceAI SPLICEAI   threshold to whitelist variants by SpliceAI value (>=) --CLINVAR             flag to whitelist all variants with a CLINVAR Id --CLINVARonly CLINVARONLY [CLINVARONLY ...]
-                            CLINVAR "CLINSIG" tags or keywords to be saved.
-Sets for whitelist only CLINVAR variants with specified tags or keywords
+                            CLINVAR "CLINSIG" terms or keywords to be saved.
+Sets for whitelist only CLINVAR variants with specified terms or keywords
+      --CLINVARtag CLINVARTAG
+                            by default the program will search for "CLINVAR" TAG (CLINVAR=<values>), use this parameter to specify a different TAG to be used
       --VEP                 use VEP "Consequence" annotations to whitelist exonic and relevant variants (removed by default variants in intronic, intergenic, or regulatory regions)
+      --VEPtag VEPTAG       by default the program will search for "VEP" TAG (VEP=<values>), use this parameter to specify a different TAG to be used
       --VEPrescue VEPRESCUE [VEPRESCUE ...]
                             additional terms to overrule removed flags to rescue and whitelist variants